NBA Scores: Clippers, Spurs Ends With San Antonio Losing Another Game To Los Angeles

-NBA Scores for Saturday included the Los Angeles Clippers beating the San Antonio Spurs convincingly.
+NBA scores for Saturday included the Los Angeles Clippers beating the San Antonio Spurs convincingly.
 The final score was 98-87, with the Clippers securing a road win.

 The Clippers are the only team with a winning record against the Spurs this season.